MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance.md

 Use the Enterprise Mode Site List Manager tool to create and update your site list for devices running Windows 10, using the version 2.0 (v.2) of the Enterprise Mode schema.
 If you don't want to use the Enterprise Mode Site List Manager, you also have the option to update your XML schema using Notepad, or any other XML-editing app.

 **Important**<br>
 These schema updates only apply to devices running Windows 10.
-For devices running Windows 7 or Windows 8.1, see [Enterprise Mode schema guidance for Windows 7 and Windows 8.1 devices](enterprise-mode-schema-version-1-guidance.md).
+For devices running Windows 7 or Windows 8.1, see [Enterprise Mode schema guidance](enterprise-mode-schema-version-1-guidance.md).

 ## Enterprise Mode schema v.2 updates
 Because of the schema changes, you can't combine the old version (v.1) with the new version (v.2) of the schema.
 If you look at your XML file, you can tell which version you're using by: